xlts-dev/angularjs-angular-hybrid-angular-cli/README.md

   - `static $inject = ['$scope'];`
   - [Example](https://github.com/Splaktar/angularjs-angular-material-hybrid-demo/blob/862bedffaae3e7a856b3c8e547dc9cc2d5551e4f/src/app/angularjs/tabs.component.ts#L8)

-### AngularJS Components w/ templateUrl
+### XLTS for AngularJS Components w/ templateUrl

-`templateUrl` in AngularJS components does not work out of the box with Angular CLI.
+`templateUrl` in XLTS for AngularJS components does not work out of the box with Angular CLI.
 The following steps will configure a module that loads `$templateCache` at build time:

 - `gulp-angular-templatecache` automates `$templateCache` loading.
 See simple [gulpfile](gulpfile.ts).
 - `gulp-htmlmin` minifies the templates before putting them in the `$templateCache`
 - The output goes in [src/app/angularjs/templates/templates.js](src/app/angularjs/templates/templates.js).
 - The [src/app/angularjs/templates/index.js](src/app/angularjs/templates/index.js) file sets up a module.
-- Then we import the module and use the `'templates'` string in our AngularJS module creation.
+- Then we import the module and use the `'templates'` string in our XLTS for AngularJS module creation.

-If you are working on AngularJS Templates (`.html` files referenced via `templateUrl`), and you want to enable the Angular CLI to auto-reload on changes, run:
+If you are working on XLTS for AngularJS Templates (`.html` files referenced via `templateUrl`), and you want to enable the Angular CLI to auto-reload on changes, run:

 ```sh